operio-dev/operio-whitepaper/docs/02_market_problem.md

 The M&A landscape provides compelling validation of this market opportunity.
 While Salesforce acquired Tableau for $15.7 billion and Microsoft paid $26.2 billion for LinkedIn to capture data and productivity workflows, no major acquisition has targeted the AGI-native ERP space.

 This absence is telling.
-It's not because the opportunity doesn't exist—it's because no acquirable company has successfully built an AGI-native ERP solution at enterprise scale.
+It's not because the opportunity doesn't exist.
+It's because no acquirable company has successfully built an AGI-native ERP solution at enterprise scale.
 The first company to achieve this will command premium valuations from strategic buyers seeking competitive advantage in the AGI era.

 The recent $60 billion ServiceNow valuation demonstrates investor appetite for enterprise workflow automation, but ServiceNow operates at the periphery of core business operations.
 The company that successfully applies AGI to core ERP functions will capture exponentially more value.